philipmjohnson/ci-tracs.github.io/morea/introduction/module-introduction.md

 morea_sort_order: 10
 ---

-This module provides background reading for CI-TRACS (CyberInsfrastructure TRaining to Advance Climate Science), whose goal is to create a multi-level capacity enhancement program for CI training and skills development that serves CI users, contributors and professionals in the climate science research community.
+This module provides background reading for the CI-TRACS (CyberInsfrastructure TRaining to Advance Climate Science) project.

+The goal of CI-TRACS is to create a multi-level capacity enhancement program for CI training and skills development that serves CI users, contributors and professionals in the climate science research community.